ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 ##### Filling in the config file

-The config files are located at "Bindle/configs/".
-Please open up aws.cfg (vim config/aws.cfg) since we are launching a cluster on aws.
+The config files are located at "~/.bindle/".
+Please open up aws.cfg (vim ~/.bindle/aws.cfg) since we are launching a cluster on aws.
 One thing you must keep in mind before filling in the config files is not to delete any of the default parameters you are not going to be needing.
 Simply, leave them blank if that is the case.

 ##### Platform Specific Information

 This section of the config file contains all the information that is required to set up the cloud platform.
 We will need to fill out all the information in config/aws.cfg.
-For OpenStack, it is os.cfg and for vCloud, it is vcloud.cfg
+For OpenStack, it is openstack.cfg and for vCloud, it is vcloud.cfg

 Let us go through the parameters that might confuse you when you are filling the config file.
 I will not be going through the most obvious parameters (ie. key, secret_key, etc):